infolinks/deployster/README.md

-The deployment process is applying Kubernetes configuration maps and manifests onto the Kubernetes cluster using manifests under the `kubernetes` directory.
+The deployment process is applying Kubernetes configuration maps and manifests onto the Kubernetes cluster using manifests under the `/deploy/staging/kubernetes` directory.
 This directory contains the following sections:

 * The `security` directory contains manifests that apply required security bindings necessary for deployment (both for this project and